kuangticus/algorithms/README.md

-g++ insertsort.cpp /* after running the program the output file will be "insert.out" */ g++ mergesort.cpp /* after running the program the output file will be "merge.out" */ g++ insertTime.cpp /* after running the program the output will be on the console/terminal and file "insertTime.out" */ g++ mergeTime.cpp /* after running the program the output will be on the console/terminal and file "mergeTime.out" */
+g++ insertsort.cpp /* after running the program the output file will be "insert.out" */ g++ mergesort.cpp /* after running the program the output file will be "merge.out" */ g++ insertTime.cpp /* after running the program the output will be on the console/terminal and file "insertTime.txt" */ g++ mergeTime.cpp /* after running the program the output will be on the console/terminal and file "mergeTime.txt" */

 /*************************************************************************************************************************/